gittyeric/autoslicer-prusa/README.md

 ## Resetting all gcode files

-If you wind up with lots of stale files on your printers, delete your project directories remotely then delete the `gcode` folder in your projects folder.
-Restarting autoslicer will then regenerate all gcode files fresh from your current Prusaslicer profiles and project files.
+If you wind up with lots of stale files on your printers, delete your project directories remotely then delete the `gcode` folder in your projects folder or run with the `--nuke=true` option.
+Autoslicer will then regenerate all gcode files fresh from your current Prusaslicer profiles and project files.